 VERY PERSONAL ESSAYS

+My friend and mentor, my daughter, my parents, my teacher, career...
 Read these opening lines and click for the rest.
-Jon Roemer took the photo of me, my books, and my diaries.
-(Confession: my office is usually a whole lot messier.)
+Jon Roemer took the photo of me with my books and diaries.
+(Confession: my office is usually messier.)

 Publishers Weekly January 2018